Skip to main content

 Related: How much does it cost to hire an employee?

 A combination of mandatory and optional add-ons is what drives the math here.
 Things like payroll taxes, workers compensation insurance, health insurance and other benefits, recruiting, and onboarding and training costs are the hidden hurdles that every employer must tackle.
-The Small Business Administration (SBA)’s article, How to hire employees, can give you a great overview of the process.
+The Small Business Administration (SBA)’s article, "Hire and Manage Employees" can give you a great overview of the process.

 Managing the mandatory - strategically